CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"A grey-haired wrinkled man has not necessarily lived long.
-More accurately, he has existed long." - Seneca</p>
+<p>"A family formed by crime must be broken by more crime." - Seneca</p>
 <!-- STOIC_QUOTE_END -->